-CCPs: We clear eligible OTC derivatives with CCPs as part of our regulatory requirements.
-Futures commission merchants ("FCMs") serve as the intermediary between CCPs and us.
+• CCPs: We clear eligible OTC derivatives with CCPs as part of our regulatory requirements.
+Futures commission merchants

+("FCMs") serve as the intermediary between CCPs and us.
 CCPs require that we post initial and variation margin through our FCMs to mitigate the risk of non-payment or default.
-Initial margin is required upfront by CCPs as collateral against potential losses on our cleared derivative contracts.
-Variation margin is exchanged on a daily basis to account for mark-tomarket changes in the derivative contracts.
+Initial margin is required upfront by CCPs as collateral against potential losses on our cleared derivative contracts and variation margin is exchanged on a daily basis to account for mark-to-market changes in those derivative contracts.
 For CME and LCH-cleared OTC derivatives, we characterize variation margin cash payments as settlements.
 Our FCM agreements governing these derivative transactions include provisions that may require us to post additional collateral under certain circumstances.